brevzin/cpp_proposals/2996_reflection/reflection.md

 * Meanwhile, `template_arguments_of(^C<int>)` yields `{^int}` while `template_arguments_of(^std::unique_ptr<int>)` yields `{^int, ^std::default_deleter<int>}`.
   This is because `C` has its own template arguments that can be reflected on.

 ### Reflecting source text

-One of the most "obvious" abilities of reflection --- retrieving the name of an entity --- turns out to raise issues that aren't obvious at all: How do we represent source text in a C++ program.
+One of the most "obvious" abilities of reflection --- retrieving the name of an entity --- turns out to raise issues that aren't obvious at all: How do we represent source text in a C++ program?

 Thanks to recent work originating in SG16 (the "Unicode" study group) we can assume that all source code is ultimately representable as Unicode code points.
 C++ now also has types to represent UTF-8-encoded text